near/nearcore/docs/style.md

 between `pub(crate)` and private is relatively small.
 Be mindful when exposing APIs across crates with `pub`.

-Use `pub` only for items reachable outside of the crate, don't rely on effective
+Use `pub` only for items that must be reachable from outside of the crate, don't rely on effective
 visibility:

 ```rust